GSA/idmanagement.gov/_implement/whfb.md

 # WHfB user experience

 This section details the user experience for setting up Windows Hello for Business.
-The minimum device requirements for fingerprint and facial recognition sensors can be found [here](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-biometrics-in-enterprise#has-microsoft-set-any-device-requirements-for-windows-hello){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="The minimum device requirements for fingerprint and facial recognition sensors can be found here"}.
+View the [minimum device requirements for fingerprint and facial recognition sensors.](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-biometrics-in-enterprise#has-microsoft-set-any-device-requirements-for-windows-hello){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="The minimum device requirements for fingerprint and facial recognition sensors"}.

 By default, users will be prompted for facial recognition and PIN creation if biometric authentication is enabled.
 Fingerprints can be added later from the **Settings \> Accounts \> Sign-in options** menu.